gitbrent/memmy/DEV_SETUP.md

 npx pod install
 ```

-The shipped version of macOS (currently Ventura, 13.4) requires some addtional setup before the pod command can be successfully executed.
+The shipped version of macOS (currently Ventura, 13.4) requires some addtional setup before the yarn and pod commands can be successfully executed.

-For example, if you run the `npx pod install` command above you'll likely see "ENDENT: No such file or directory, chmod" errors as CocoaPods is not installed.

 ### CocoaPods